a-cozzzy/expense-management/README.md

 - **Best Practices**: Adopts industry standards for secure coding and data protection to safeguard user information.

 ## License
 This project is licensed under the **MIT License**, allowing you to use, modify, and distribute the software with attribution to the authors.
-See the `LICENSE` file for more details.